-- 5. In the setting of rates, the utility must generate a surplus, with the surplus intended for the following purposes: - Transfer to the General Operating Fund For 2006, the transfer is the total of the following amounts: - 7.5% of the previous years budgeted revenues for billed water consumption, wastewater charges and drainage infrastructure levy; and, - An amount (\$675,000) estimated to be 3/7ths of the GST rebate received by the Utility.
-This amount is the additional rebate provided by the Federal Government starting in 2004. - Transfer to the General Capital Fund For 2006, the transfer is \$1,700,000, equal to the Municipal Rural Infrastructure Fund grants received by the Utility. - Transfer to the General Utility Reserve The balance of the Utility's surplus, after the transfer to the General Operating Fund and General Capital Fund, is transferred to the General Utility Reserve.
+- 5. In the setting of rates, the utility must generate a surplus, with the surplus intended for the following purposes: - Transfer to the General Operating Fund For 2007, the transfer is the total of the following amounts: - 7.5% of the previous years budgeted revenues for billed water consumption, wastewater charges and drainage infrastructure levy; and, - An amount (\$675,000) estimated to be 3/7^{ths} of the GST rebate received by the Utility.
+This amount is the additional rebate provided by the Federal Government starting in 2004. - Transfer to the General Capital Fund For 2007, the transfer is \$1,700,000, equal to the Municipal Rural Infrastructure Fund grants received by the Utility. - Transfer to the General Utility Reserve The balance of the Utility's surplus, after the transfer to the General Operating Fund and General Capital Fund, is transferred to the General Utility Reserve.
 The purpose of the reserve is to provide a source of financing for capital projects.
 In the event that the Utility incurs an operating deficit in a given year, the deficit would also be funded from the reserve.

 City Council's practice has been to establish utility rates every three years, with a three-year schedule of rates adopted.
 In 2004 (Bylaw 2004-35), rates were set for the 2005 - 2007 period.
-As a result of increasing capital requirements for the utility, it is anticipated that rate increases in the range of 7% per year will be required for 2008, 2009 and 2010.
-Projections will be reviewed over the next year to eighteen months with a rate recommendation to be provided to City Council in mid to late 2007 for implementation in 2008.
+As a result of increasing capital requirements for the utility, it is anticipated that rate increases in the range of 10% per year will be required for 2008, 2009 and 2010.
+A full rate review, recommending a rate schedule for 2008 through 2010, will be provided in mid 2007.